-I first heard about ayahuasca from a friend.
+I first heard about Ayahuasca from a friend.
 Her clients’ stories of recovering from depression, anxiety, and trauma sparked my curiosity.
-[No, she is not a psychotherapist or any other mental health professional.]
-The more I learned about ayahuasca, the more I grew determined to have my own experience and to form my own opinion.
+The more I learned about Ayahuasca, the more I grew determined to have my own experience and to form my own opinion.
 After careful consideration, I chose a spiritual retreat in Holland facilitated by a world-renowned healer and international bestselling author.

 I had all my intentions ready several weeks before my trip to Holland.
 I knew exactly why I was going there and what I wanted to accomplish.
 Three weeks before my trip, I started keeping a strict diet and focusing on my intentions.
 While, for the most part, my life went on as usual, I started noticing some new developments – directly related to my intentions.
 I shrugged them off as mere coincidences.

 The day of my first Ayahuasca ceremony had finally arrived.
 I was in Holland, surrounded by over 30 people from all over the world who had come to experience healing and magic.
 After hours of introductions, excitement, and nervous anticipation, we all gathered in the ceremony hall.
 It was a few minutes past 7 p.m.
 The hall was dimly lit.
 Over 30 mats, each covered with a white sheet, had been placed around the perimeter.
 Each mat had a white pillow.
 A black bucket and a roll of paper towels stood right beside it.
 Beautiful music was playing in the background.
 Most of us were wearing white clothes.
 One by one, we approached the main shaman for a small glass of brown liquid.
 We took it back to our mats and waited.
 When everybody had a glass, the shaman reminded us to focus on our intentions before drinking the liquid.
 We drank, lied down, and waited.
 Ten minutes later, we drank another shot of brown liquid.